SymfonyCasts/messenger/sfcasts/event-bus.md

 events... ah... we really could send all our commands and events to just *one* service.

-Next, let's get to work: let's create an event, learn what it looks like, why we might use them, and how they're different than commands.
+Next, let's create an event, learn what it looks like, why we might use them, and how they're different than commands.